Custom Certify/Signature Page

 You can capture the applicant’s signature in one of two ways:

-Option 1: Add the Signature widget
+Option 1: Add the signature widget

 Collects cryptographically-secured, timestamped signatures on the person record.